 |

-of the town began to take shape.
-One of the Omsk
+ensemble of the town began to take shape.
+One of the Omsk central

-became the palace of Governor-general.
-In celebration days the tricolor
+buildings became the palace of Governor-general.
+In celebration

-could see new squares, wooden houses with mezzanines and galleries, the
+and travellers.
+They could see new squares, wooden houses with mezzanines

 |